KATKARS14/Task1_LandingPage/README.md

 # Task1_LandingPage
-This project is created as a part of OctaNet Service Pvt Ltd. Internship program batch July24.
-This is task1 of creating a Landing Page using HTML &amp; CSS.
+This project is developed as part of the OctaNet Service Pvt Ltd. Internship program for the July 2024 batch.
+It is Task 1, which involves creating a landing page for an Art Gallery using HTML and CSS.
+Key Features include:
+A basic landing page designed with HTML and CSS.